Why Does My Roof Make Loud Noises in Winter? A Minnesota Roofer Explains

 Is it normal for my roof to pop when it's really cold?

 Yes.
-Thermal popping is completely normal and happens in virtually every Minnesota home when temperatures drop below 0°F. It doesn't indicate structural damage.
-Think of it like a house "settling" — except it's responding to temperature, not soil.
+Thermal popping is completely normal and happens in virtually every Minnesota home when temperatures drop below 0°F.

 At what point should I call a roofer about winter noises?